mediassumani/ShazamLite/README.md

 ### Quick start

+NOTE: ShazamLite only has two powerfull methods

+  - get : Use this for most requests when getting data from an API.
+  - set : Use this for when you're sending data to an API.

-* Your Model - make sure it conforms to the Codable protocole
+* Your Model - make sure it conforms to the Codable protocol.

 ```swift
   struct Todo: Codable {